|Albacore X9152 - Carr House Green Common, near Inskip

 |Footpath running alongside the "tank trap" ditch (to the right of the path) on Carr House Green Common - the aircraft slid across this area from left to right.||Looking to the west, across the surprisngly deep earthwork of the reputed "anti-tank" ditch, towards the area where X9152 came to rest near the small trees to the left.|

 Our survey of the crash site was initially inspired by one of our member's recollections of visiting the site with a local ATC group in the 1980s - believing that aircraft remains may still be buried on site.
 This early investigation started in the area of the track that runs alongside the "anti-tank" ditch that bisects the common - This feature was one of a number of natural watercourse obstacles in the area that were utilised or enlarged by the Preston Battalion of the Home Guard, to form part of the early stop-line defences, eventually forming Western Command Stop Line No 15 that ran from Preston to Lancaster.
 This work was deemed necessary as the large flat sandy beaches of Lancashire had been identified as ideal possible enemy invasion landing sites, so a network of inland obstacles and defensive positions was developed - several examples of which are still present in the area.
-The cadet's search soon produced a promising signal using one of the basic metal detectors of the time, which proved to be a large cylindrical object which was later identified as a possibly still live flame float marker and subsequently had to be dealt with by EOD!
+The cadet's search soon produced a promising signal using one of the basic metal detectors of the time, which proved to be a large cylindrical object which was identified as a possibly still live flame float marker - although on inspection, by a knowledgable adult member of the group, it proved to be empty, it was felt prudent to hand it over to the police - after a few photos had been taken!

 Once we had obtained permission to survey the site, our search began in the